Integratingfactor/faq/if-login/How to use iF Login.md

 #### Authorized access token
 After user has been authenticated by IDP service, an explicit approval is seeked from the user, to grant access to the application to represent user on this cloud platform.
 Once user provides approval, an OAuth2 access token is granted to applications.
 > Once applications have the access token, they can validate user's identity with IDP service using that access token, and the iF Login process is complete.
+Furthermore, application can use this access token to interact with other backend services on behalf of the user.

 ### Message flow in iF Login process
 Actual message flow in the iF Login process depends on the application type.
 There are following different options: